vaib-dev/Courses/7-scrum-master-role/README.md

 Scrum is a framework within which people can address complex adaptive problems, while productively and creatively delivering products of the highest possible value.

-In this chapter we will deal with the overall framework of Scrum and we will see how all are there in Scrum Team and what all events take place in Scrum.
+In this chapter we will deal with the overall framework of Scrum, Scrum Team, and, Scrum Events.